barbora-simkova/Digital-electronics-1/Labs/03-vivado/README.md

 # 1. Preparation tasks
-### Figure or table with connection of 16 slide switches and 16 LEDs on Nexys A7 board.
+### Table with connection of 16 slide switches and 16 LEDs on Nexys A7 board.

 |   LEDs   | Connection     | Switches | Connection |
 | :--: | :--: | :--: | :--: |